Louis-Liu-one/Mine-Sweeper/README.md

 #|F|#

 These are the four basic skill to play Mine Sweeper.
 You can explore more laws to become a mine sweeper expert!

+## File Structure
+There are three Python files and some GIF pictures in this game.

+### Python Files
+* `minesweeper.py` The main file.
+Open the window and play.
+* `minehelper.py` The documents above are in this file.
+Create a window and include the documents.
+* `manyinputdialog.py` Dialog which can ask many kinds of inputs, such as int, string, file or choose.

+### GIF Pictures
+Such as pictures of the flag and the mine.

+## Finally
+I hope that you can play happily!